JackieBinya/jacqueline-binya-website/content/posts/gsod-2020/gsod-report.md

 > Prepared by Jacqueline Binya on 29 November 2020

-During the Google Season of Docs (GSOD) 2020, I contributed to the Creative Commons(CC) Organization's _WordPress base theme usage guide_ project.
+During the Google Season of Docs (GSOD) 2020, I contributed to the Creative Commons' _WordPress base theme usage guide_ project.

-<a href="https://github.com/creativecommons/creativecommons-base" class="article-link">Creative Commons Base</a> is a universal WordPress Theme used to build front facing websites for CC.
+<a href="https://github.com/creativecommons/creativecommons-base" class="article-link">Creative Commons (CC) Base</a> is a universal WordPress Theme used to build front facing websites for CC.
 My role as a technical writer was to create community facing documentation for the CC Base theme collaboratively with the engineering team.

 This involved creating the content for the docs, creating all illustrative media and also building the site used to host the documentation.

 ## Planning - Community Bonding phase

-During the GSOD - Community Bonding phase I had a meeting with my mentor Hugo Solar in which we strategized on how to effectively build the docs: this included refining and polishing up our objectives for the project and establishing a workflow for doc development.
+During the GSOD - Community Bonding phase, I had a meeting with my mentor Hugo Solar in which we strategized on how to effectively build the docs: this included refining and polishing up the project's objectives and action plan based off the <a href="https://docs.google.com/document/d/1XmIsMTLstbhRRSaNFP538YOXJiS0G5QrN6EzuqJfRy4/edit" class="article-link">proposal</a> I submitted for my GSOD application and, also establishing a workflow for doc development.

 We decided to:
 - Create a <a href="https://docs.google.com/document/d/1XmIsMTLstbhRRSaNFP538YOXJiS0G5QrN6EzuqJfRy4/edit?usp=sharing" class="article-link">Google Doc</a> to persist all the draft content which was accessible to all the team members